Callos in Spain: A Complete Food Lover's Guide

 Lukewarm Callos

-Avoid Callos that is served warm or lukewarm, as this falls into the temperature danger zone where bacteria can multiply.
+Avoid Callos that is served warm or lukewarm, as this indicates it has not been held at optimal serving temperatures.

 -